How to Measure Delivery Performance: 9 KPIs and Metrics You Should Be Measuring

 First Attempt Delivery

-4. On-Time Delivery
+4. On Time Delivery

 5. Average Time Per Delivery

-The metric of average time per delivery is a critical performance indicator that provides valuable insights into the efficiency of a business's delivery process.
-This key metric measures the average duration it takes to complete a delivery from the moment the goods leave the fulfillment center to their arrival at the customer's doorstep.
-Businesses can use this metric to set performance benchmarks, measure progress, and compare performance across different time periods.
+Average time per delivery is a useful metric that shows how long it typically takes to complete a delivery from the moment goods leave the fulfillment center to their arrival at the customer's doorstep.

 6. Average Cost Per Delivery